Twyford railway station: Platform layout

 The station looking west, showing platforms 1 to 4 from left to right.
 Platform 5 is hidden behind the station buildings on right.

 The station has 5 platforms.
 Platforms 1 and 2 are on the "main" Reading – London lines, with Platform 1 being the "down" line (from London).
 Platforms 3 and 4 are the "relief line" platforms, with platform 3 being the "down" line.
 Platform 5 is a west-facing bay platform with access only to the Henley Branch Line.
 Platform 4 also allows access to the Henley Branch via two crossovers: one just east of Platform 4 and one just west of it between it and Platform 5.
 Throughout the day trains mainly call at platforms 3, 4 and 5.
 However, during peak times fast services to and from London Paddington use platforms 1 and 2.
 The platforms are of differing lengths.
 Platform 1 is long enough to accommodate an eight coach train; platforms 2 and 4 can each hold a nine coach train; platform 3 is long enough for twelve coaches; whilst platform 5 can hold just five.

 Accidents and incidents

 A number of accidents have occurred at Twyford over the years.
 Most recently:

 On 19 December 1981, a service from Henley, formed of a Class 117 DMU, failed to stop and overrode the buffers at the end of platform 5, ending up in the car park.

 On 7 April 2016, an occupied wheelchair was caught in the slipstream of a London bound freight train which resulted in the chair contacting the train and causing a minor injury to the occupant.

 Services

 Services at Twyford are operated by the Elizabeth line and Great Western Railway.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: